freenas/freenas-docs/userguide/storage.rst

 occurs at the time when files are read and written.
 The setting can be changed at any time but will not affect data already written to the pool.
-If the deduplication method is set to *Verify*, ZFS will do a byte-to-byte comparison when two blocks have the same signature to make sure that the block contents are identical.
-Since hash collisions are extremely rare, *Verify* is usually not worth the performance hit.
+If the deduplication method is set to *Verify*, ZFS will do a byte-to-byte comparison when two blocks have the same hash signature to make sure that the block contents are indeed identical.
+Since hash collisions are extremely unblikely, *Verify* is usually not worth the performance hit.
 #endif freenas